 Tips on staying cool this summer!

 When it's time to face the heat, make sure your air conditioner is in top shape with regular maintenance.
 Maintaining an optimal condition will help ensure your AC turns on and works when you need it most.
 Regular AC maintenance / ac service helps to prevent common air conditioner problems.
-During an AC tune-up, an HVAC specialist will evaluate all requirements for proper air flow, check your refrigerant, and assess each mechanical component.
+During an AC tune-up, an HVAC specialist will evaluate all requirements for proper air flow, check your refrigerant for possible leaks, and assess each mechanical component.
 Because of routine maintenance, you won't have to worry about a bad capacitor or low voltage wire disrupting your breeze!

 Relax in Comfort!